 - Disc injuries

-A high number of clinics and health care facilities, use a mixture of non surgical procedures, such as hand exercises to treat moderate hand and wrist injuries in office and at home as well.
-The scheme covers everything from long rest, splints worn during sleep to keep wrists straight, to tailored exercises that strengthen, unwind and stretch arms and hands.
+Many clinics and healthcare facilities use a combination of non-surgical treatments, like hand exercises, to treat moderate hand and wrist injuries, both at work and at home.
+This includes everything from taking a break, wearing splints at night to keep wrists straight, to custom exercises that strengthen, stretch, and unwind the arms and hands.

-For users who spend a lot of time in front of their machines, basic hand exercises prove effective in warding off or even treating mild hand and wrist injuries.
-They are straightforward to perform, can be done anywhere and won’t take up much time.
+For those who spend a lot of time in front of computers, basic hand exercises are an effective way to prevent or treat mild hand and wrist injuries.
+They’re easy to do, can be done anywhere, and won’t take up too much time.

 9 Hand and wrist exercises people should practice

 1. Thumb Touches

 Thumb touches exercises for computer users help to align coordination between the thumb and forefingers and also raise blood flow back to the fingers.